Two words of 2020 self-isolate

 There is a lot of information out there about Coronavirus and a lot of misinformation too.
 I am pleased to see the UK government working together with other political parties, the NHS and other organisations to get information out to the people in the country.
 It is a shame that the information that is being given out is being drowned out by the misinformation from the bloke down the pub or on social media.

-The World Health Organization (WHO) has advice to public on how to deal with the current outbreak of corona virus on there website on Basic protective measures against the new coronavirus.
+The World Health Organization (WHO) has advised the public on how to deal with the current outbreak of coronavirus on their website on Basic protective measures against the new coronavirus.

-They have also released a video on who to protect yourself an others from contracting coronavirus.
+They have also released a video on how to protect themselves and others from contracting coronavirus.

-WHO have a number of leaflets on there website on how to protect yourself and others from coronavirus and also perhaps an important document that people should read entitled “How to cope with stress during 2019-nCoV outbreak”.
+WHO has a number of leaflets on their website on how to protect yourself and others from coronavirus and also perhaps an important document that people should read entitled “How to cope with stress during 2019-nCoV outbreak”.
 To get the document click here.

 If you have to self-isolate

-If I was in a situation where I had to self-isolate I would ensure that i did it properly.
-For example I would use a different bedroom to my partner.
+If I was in a situation where I had to self-isolate I would ensure that I did it properly.
+For example, I would use a different bedroom than my partner.
 I would keep my mobile (cell) phone close to me so that I could have contact with my family, friends and work colleagues.

-Maybe you have a cupboard filled with a months or a year supply of antibacterial gel or wipes consider giving to someone a bottle or too who is more likely to have a more serious outcome if they were to contract the coronavirus.
+Maybe you have a cupboard filled with a month or a year’s supply of antibacterial gel or wipes consider giving to someone a bottle or two who is more likely to have a more serious outcome if they were to contract the coronavirus.

-This virus is not going to be the end of the world and for the vast majority of the people the world they will live.
+This virus is not going to be the end of the world and the vast majority of the people in the world will live.